Dev Guide

 const authenticationToken = (await storage.secrets.get('authToken')).token;

-Check if a secret exists
+To check if a secret exists in the secrets store:

 if (await storage.secrets.exists('authToken')) {